Isopentane: Nomenclature

-The traditional name isopentane was still retained in the 1993 IUPAC recommendations, but is no longer recommended according to the 2013 recommendations.
+The traditional name isopentane, attested in English as early as 1875, was still retained in the 1993 IUPAC recommendations, but is no longer recommended according to the 2013 recommendations.
 The preferred IUPAC name is the systematic name 2-methylbutane.
 An isopentyl group is a subset of the generic pentyl group.
 It has the chemical structure -CH3CH2CH(CH3)2.

 Uses

 Isopentane is used in a closed loop in geothermal power production to drive turbines.

 Isopentane is used, in conjunction with dry ice or liquid nitrogen, to freeze tissues for cryosectioning in histology.

 Isopentane is a major component (sometimes 30% or more) of natural gasoline, an analog of common petroleum-derived gasoline that is condensed from natural gas.
+Its share in commercial car fuel is highly variable: 19–45% in 1990s Sweden, 4–31% in 1990s US and 3.6–11% in the US in 2011.
 It has a substantially higher octane rating (RON 93.7) than n-pentane (61.7), and therefore there is interest in conversion from the latter.